microsoft/vscode-docs/api/language-extensions/semantic-highlight-guide.md

   - `provideDocumentSemanticTokens` - Provides all tokens of a document.
   - `provideDocumentSemanticTokensEdits`- Provides all tokens of a document as a delta to the previous response.

-- `DocumentRangeSemanticTokensProvider` - Works only on a range:
+- `DocumentRangeSemanticTokensProvider` - Works only on a range.

   - `provideDocumentRangeSemanticTokens` - Provides all tokens of a document range.

 Each token returned by the provider comes with a classification that consists of a token type, any number of token modifiers, and a token language.
-This information is similar to the TextMate scopes described in the [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide), but has its own dedicated, cleaner classification system.

 As seen in the example above, the provider names the types and modifiers it's going to use in a `SemanticTokensLegend`.
 That allows the `provide` APIs to return token types and modifies as an index to the legend.

 ## Semantic token classification

+The output of a semantic token provider consist of tokens.
+Each token has a range and a token classification that describes what kind of syntax element the token represents.
+Optionally, the classification can also name a language, if the token is part of an embedded language.

+To describe the kind of syntax element, semantic token types and modifiers are used.
+This information is similar to the TextMate scopes described in the [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide), but we wanted to come up with a dedicated and cleaner classification system.

+VS Code comes with a set of standard semantic token types and modifiers for all semantic token providers to use.
+Still, semantic token providers are free to define new types and modifiers and create a subtype of the standard types

-These are the standard semantic token types and semantic token modifiers predefined by VS Code.
+### Standard token types and modifiers

 The standard types and modifiers cover common concepts used by many languages.
 While each languages might use a different terminology for some types and modifiers, by adhering to the standard classifications, it will be possible for theme authors to define theming rules that work across languages.

+These are the standard semantic token types and semantic token modifiers predefined by VS Code:

-Standard semantic token types:
+Standard token types:

 | Id      | Description                   |